Red (play): Other productions

 The third production of Red was – at Logan's insistence – put on by the South Australian amateur theatre company Independent Theatre in 2011, at The Space, in Adelaide's Festival Centre.
 David Roach (who also designed the set) played Rothko, and Paul-William Mawhinney took the role of Ken.
 The play received good reviews.

 There was also a production in 2011 by Canstage in Toronto.

+In August and September 2012, Molina reprised his role in Los Angeles, California opposite Jonathan Groff at the Mark Taper Forum.
+In March 2013, Groff and Molina reunited to perform the piece in collaboration with L.A.
+Theatre Works.

 Red was staged in the Philippines February to March 2013 starring Bart Guingona as Mark Rothko, and Joaquin Valdez as Ken.
 This was produced by The Necessary Theater.
 Ten years later, they restaged the play with Guingona reprising his role as Rothko and UP Diliman Alum, JC Santos, taking the role of Ken.

 Red played in the Pit at the New National Theatre Tokyo from August to October 2015, starring Tetsushi Tanaka as Rothko and Shun Oguri as Ken, directed by Eriko Ogawa.

 The play was revived from May to July 2018 at the Wyndham's Theatre in London's West End directed by Michael Grandage, with Alfred Enoch as Ken, and Alfred Molina reprising his original role as Rothko.
 From this production, a film was made for the PBS series Great Performances in the US and aired November 15, 2019.